imStav/portfolio-template/README.md

 - **About**

 A free section to let you describe yourself.
 Contains 2 sub-sections **Work experiences** and **Education & Certifications**.

+Find more information on how to configure / customize the navbar here: [VitePress naviagation links](https://vitepress.vuejs.org/guide/theme-nav#navigation-links).

 At the right of those links, there is a **toggle button** for `dark / light mode`.